 Crafters gather two evenings per month at the Library to learn, create and network ideas for works in progress.
 Often the attendees take turns instructing a particular skill, and sometimes they gather to work on their own projects in the fun, social time together.
 These occur on the first and third Mondays of each month, during the fall and spring.
 Contact the Library for the schedule.

 We have for sale: Index to the Knoxville History, index to the Old Deerfield history, copies of the Old Deerfield history book, copies of the Knoxville Through the Eyes of Ivan Willard Edgcomb book, and various other local history items.
 We no longer have copies of the Knoxville History book.

 The Library Board meets on Tuesday at 7PM.

 Call the Library @ 814-326-4448 Monday, Wednesday, Friday for information

-- We offer free access to Pennsylvanias POWER Library and Learning Express.
+- We offer free access to Pennsylvania POWER Library.